Spectrometry of Captured Highly Charged Ions Produced Following Antiproton Annihilations

-The average resolution achieved in these measurements was $M/\Delta M \approx 4$, significantly lower than for the electron-cooled antiprotons.
-As the antiproton trapping time is increased, annihilations are observed inside the trapping region during the ion capture sequence, second column of Fig. \ref{fig:evolution}.
-As a result, a second peak appears at \qty{12.0(2)}{\micro\s} corresponding to species with $m/q$=2.01(6) u/e suggesting the capture of either \ce{H2^+}, \ce{He^2+} or HCI fragments all with $m/q\approx$2 u/e.
-Background measurement under good vacuum conditions (< $10^{-15}$ mbar) using the measurement sequence indicated no detectable MCP signal.
-When the storage time was further increased, a third low intensity peak appeared around \qty{6}{\micro\s}.
-This peak suggests the presence of trapped hot ion species released before cooling with the buffer gas.
-The fractional peak intensity of the $m/q\approx$2 u/e peak vs the Antiproton storage time is seen in the right panel of Fig.~\ref{fig:evolution}.
+The average resolution achieved in these measurements was $M/\Delta M \approx 4$, significantly lower than for the electron-cooled antiprotons which achieved a mass resolution of $M/\Delta M \approx 45$, details given in Supplemental Materials.
+As the antiproton trapping time is increased, annihilations are observed inside the trapping region during the ion capture sequence, center panels in Fig. \ref{fig:evolution}.
+As a result, a second peak appears at \qty{12.0(2)}{\micro\s} corresponding to ion species with $m/q$=2.01(6) u/e suggesting the capture of either \ce{H2^+}, \ce{He^2+} or HCI fragments, all with $m/q\approx$2 u/e.
+Background measurement under good vacuum conditions indicated no detectable MCP signal.
+A third peak appears around \qty{6}{\micro\s} which is attributed to ions not sufficiently cooled before release, which was confirmed by stepwise reducing the trap depth by lowering $\mathrm{V_{wall}}$.
+The fractional peak intensity of the $m/q\approx$2 u/e peak vs the antiproton trapping time is seen in the right panel of Fig.~\ref{fig:evolution}.
 A linear increase of the $m/q\approx$2 u/e ion fraction is seen, directly following the observation of annihilations in the trapping region.